College football bowl and CFP picks, predictions: Legendary Vegas expert reveals best bets

 Top college football bowl predictions

-One of the top college football picks Marshall is recommending for the remaining 2025-26 bowl schedule: He is backing Toledo (+7.5) to cover against Louisville in the Boca Raton Bowl on Tuesday, Dec.
-23.
+One of the top college football picks Marshall is recommending for the remaining 2025-26 bowl schedule: He is backing Illinois (+2.5) to cover against Tennessee in the 2025 Music City Bowl on Dec.
+30. The line opened at Tennessee -8.5, but has fallen significantly with Illinois quarterback Luke Altmyer deciding to play.
+Tennessee receiver Chris Brazzell II and linebacker Arion Carter have already opted out, and there could be more opt-outs coming for the Vols.

-The Rockets won their last four in the regular season, all by at least 18 points.
-Louisville, meanwhile, struggled down the stretch, losing three of its last four.

-"The Rockets are on a 10-3 spread uptick (2-0 as an underdog in that span) since late last season," Marshall told SportsLine.
-"Louisville's Jeff Brohm is 4-3 straight-up and vs. the spread in bowls.
-The Cardinals dropped three of the last four both straight up and vs. the line this season, though Louisville did thump Kentucky 41-0 in finale, as Louisville was just 4-8 vs. spread in 2025."
+Marshall has looked closely at the trends for this one and found that Tennessee only covered two times in its last nine games this season.
+Illinois, meanwhile, is on an 11-4-1 ATS streak dating back to last season, making the Illini the value side in Nashville.
 Go to SportsLine to see all of Marshall's picks, and bet that pick right here:

 How to make college football conference championship picks

-Marshall has evaluated every other matchup, and he's backing a coach on an 7-1-1 spread run in bowl games dating back to his former school.
+Marshall has evaluated every other matchup, and he's backing a coach who has covered in 17 of the past 23 times when he has been the underdog.
 Get betting analysis for each matchup at SportsLine, and use promo code CHAMPIONSHIP to get your first month at SportsLine for $1.

 So what college football picks can you make with confidence, and what alarming trends do you need to know about this week?
 Check out the latest college football odds below, then visit SportsLine to see which teams to back, all from the legendary Vegas expert who has won multiple handicapping titles, and find out.